estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

     2. If using an earlier version:

     ```sql
+    ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES to flow_capture;
     GRANT SELECT ON ALL TABLES IN SCHEMA public, <others> TO flow_capture;
     GRANT SELECT ON ALL TABLES IN SCHEMA information_schema, pg_catalog TO flow_capture;
     ```